anjrew/shutterstock_scroll/README.md

 - Slivers and a custom scrollview are implemented to make the app bar disappear on scolling.
 This maximises the viewport and gives the user the best experience.

 **Animations**
-- Hero animations are used to guide the user from the gallery to the image.
+- Hero animations are used to guide the user from the gallery to the full image view.
 - The initial loading animation is used with a continuous rotation transition.

 ## Issues
 - When trying to load a project file as mock JSON data an error was thrown.
-I raised an issue on the flutter GitHub project as no clear solution was given in the documentation and no solutions where on google searches or stack overflow. https://github.com/flutter/flutter/issues/35740.
+An issue is raised on the flutter GitHub project as no clear solution was given in the documentation and no solutions where on google searches or stack overflow. https://github.com/flutter/flutter/issues/35740.

-- Flutter driver was not corretly locating the widgets with the SerializableFinder class.
-I rasied an issue on Github as I could fin no solutions or topics on the rest of the web. https://github.com/flutter/flutter/issues/36244
+- Flutter driver was not corrcetly locating the widgets with the SerializableFinder class.
+An issue is raised on the flutter GitHub project as no solutions or topics on the rest of the web could be found. https://github.com/flutter/flutter/issues/36244.

+- When doing tests a error appears in the logs related the the "connectivity" package.
+An issue is raised on the flutter GitHub project https://github.com/flutter/flutter/issues/36440.

 ## Check out my page for my CV and general things about me
 https://a-johnson-developer-berlin.herokuapp.com/